Joachim Alcine

-Joachim Alcine (born March 26, 1976) is a Haitian-Canadian professional boxer fighting out of Montreal, Quebec, where he now resides.
+Joachim Alcine (born March 26, 1976) is a Haitian-Canadian professional boxer fighting out of Montreal, Quebec.
 He is a former WBA light middleweight champion.

 Professional career

 Alcine defeated Jose Hilton Dos Santos on April 24, 2004, to win the WBA Fedelatin Light Middleweight Title, Fernando Hernandez on October 9, 2006, to win the NABA Light Middleweight Title and Elio Ortiz on May 28, 2005, to win the WBC International Light Middleweight Title.
 He has a professional record of 31-2 (with 19 wins by KO).
 On 2007-07-07, he became the WBA Light Middleweight champion after defeating Travis Simms by unanimous decision.
 He is now the WBO Inter-Continental Light Middleweight champion.
 He is currently a training and sparring partner of mixed martial artist and current Ultimate Fighting Championship Welterweight champion Georges St-Pierre.

 On December 7, 2007, he successfully defended his title by TKO in the 12th round against Panamanian Alfonso Mosquera at the Bell Centre in Montreal, Quebec, Canada.
 He lost the title to Daniel Santos on July 11, 2008, by KO.